andyxieyong/gen4mast/README.md

 This is a quick tutorial of Gen4MAST.
 This tutorial uses the jar release of Gen4MAST that can be downloaded from [here](https://github.com/rivasjm/gen4mast/raw/master/releases/gen4mast.jar/).

-The MAST tool in its binaty form must be downloaded before executing Gen4MAST.
+Gen4MAST requires the MAST tool in its binary form must be downloaded before executing Gen4MAST.
 MAST can be downloaded from [here](http://mast.unican.es).
 Gen4MAST requires MAST version 1.4 or above.

 To execute Gen4MAST, a properties file must be created.
 This file specifies the characteristics of the systems to be generated, and which MAST techniques to apply on them, such as schedulability analyses or priority optimizations.
 The properties file used in this tutorial can be downloaded [here] (https://github.com/rivasjm/gen4mast/raw/master/releases/gen4mast.properties).